-Combustible and noncombustible wastes such as non-recyclable paper and cardboard, crockery, and bones.
+Combustible and noncombustible wastes such as non-recyclable paper and cardboard, crockery, treated lumber, and bones.

-Recyclables includes: clean paper, cardboard, glass, plastics (No. 1 & 2), metal, and cans.
+Recyclables includes: clean paper, cardboard, glass, plastics (No. 1 & 2), metal, cans, untreated wood/lumber, and concrete.

 Non-recyclable paper and cardboard are defined as material that has become wet or contaminated with food or other residue that render it un-acceptable for recycling.